resources index

 Alzapúa: Melchor

-Manuel Morao is a master of this style of alzapúa.
-Below, we can see just one example of this essential part of his playing.
-The sample comes from a soleá by La Perla de Cádiz ("Qué cosas dice este loco") recorded in the early 1970s.
+Manuel Morao has contributed greatly to the development of this mechanism, creating a language for the guitar in which thumb, slur and index act as lung, tongue and mouth.
+In this way, he has enhanced and enriched the gypsy nature of siguiriyas, soleás, tientos, bulerías and other styles.
+Below, we can see just one example of this essential part of his playing, taken from the soleá "Qué cosas dice este loco" with Perla de Cádiz.
 Notice the use of the thumbed rest strokes in the ascending bass occurring on the last note of one triplet and the first note of the next.
 As in the preceding examples, the notes in parentheses would complete the pattern but don't appear on the recording.
-Notice that the fingering in each of the first two measures creates a rhythmic pattern but he shifts into overdrive at the end of the falseta with a burst of sixteenth notes.
+Notice how he shifts into overdrive at the end of the falseta with a burst of sixteenth notes, breaking away from the rhythmic patterns established by the fingerings in the first two measures.
 Capo at the sixth fret.
-The idea is heard at 0:06.

 (click here to listen)